truenas/documentation/content/TrueCommand/SystemManagement/TrueNASConfigManage.md

 ![ConfigBackupsCreate](/images/TrueCommand/2.0/ConfigBackupsCreate.png "Config Backups Create")

 A maximum of one config backup per day can exist.
-If a prior config backup for the current day exists, creating a new one overwrites the previous backup.
+If a prior config backup for the current day exists, creating a new one overwrites the previous one.

 {{< hint info >}}
 By default, TrueCommand retains seven backups.
+You can raise or lower the amount in the **Administration** page's **Configuration** tab.
 Local instances of TrueCommand can raise or lower this figure as desired.
-To change this go to the **Configuration** tab of the **Administration** Page.
 {{< /hint >}}

 ### Apply a Config Backup